-Fig 2.2.1-1.
+Figure 5.2.2.1-1.
 Exposing and storing network events data

+As maybe seen in Figure 5.2.2.1-1, there could be multiple sources for the same event data e.g., either the source network function or a related management function.
+Correspondingly, it may be necessary to eliminate duplications of events or event data that is exposed to the AI/ML inference functions.
+It may in such cases make sense to have a single events data exposure entity, say called a network events aggregator that exposes data from multiple sources but without duplications.

+Relatedly, when an MnS consumer for ML training producer wishes to trigger a training based on such events and not on specific raw data, such a consumer should be enabled to request for such training and clarify that they have training executed based on network events.

 5.2.3 Potential requirements

-REQ-EVENT-DATA-1 The 3GPP management system shall enable an authorized consumer to request from the network data producer for network events corresponding to the data produced by that network data producer.
+REQ-EVENT-DATA-1: The 3GPP management system should enable an authorized consumer to request from the network data producer for network events corresponding to the data produced by that network data producer.

-REQ-EVENT-DATA-2 The 3GPP management system shall enable A network data producer to generate network events in place of or alongside the network data that they produce
+REQ-EVENT-DATA-2: The 3GPP management system should enable a network data producer to generate network events.

-REQ-EVENT-DATA-3 The 3GPP management system shall enable a network events aggregator to take the events from different network entities and re-expose them in an aggregated way that eliminates duplications
+REQ-EVENT-DATA-3: The 3GPP management system should enable a network events aggregator to take the events from different network entities and re-expose them in an aggregated way that eliminates duplications.

+REQ-EVENT-DATA-4: The 3GPP management system should enable an authorized MnS consumer to configure the ML Training MnS producer to provide training based on a set of network events.

+REQ-EVENT-DATA-5: The 3GPP management system should have a capability to inform an authorized MnS consumer when training is triggered based on an MnS consumer’s request for training based on a set of network events.

-c5.2.4 Possible solutions
+5.2.4 Possible solutions